nanoframework/nanoframework.github.io/content/architecture/nanoclr-stub-args.md

 ### Getting any exposed field from the stack

-Once the stack is valid, you can get any exposed field.
+Once you've checked that the stack is valid, you can get a pointer to any of the class fields.
 Here is a typical example:

 ```cpp
 int pinNumber = (int)(pThis[Library_sys_dev_pwm_native_System_Device_Pwm_PwmChannel::FIELD___pinNumber].NumericByRef().u4);
 ```

 The stack is a `CLR_RT_HeapBlock`.
-This type is the core type that allows you get access to the stack.
+This type is the core type that allows you get access to a Heap Block, which are the objects that are placed in the IL stack.

 The pattern to use is the array one: `pthis[the_field_to_get]` where you have to make sure the field does exist.
 To avoid any issue, it is recommended to use the long names like `Library_sys_dev_pwm_native_System_Device_Pwm_PwmChannel::FIELD___pinNumber`.